- Download our Moving to Argentina Guide (PDF)

 Buying property in Argentina

 Foreigners have the right to purchase both property and land in Argentina.
-Expats should note that the finer details can differ from province to province.
-In Patagonia, for example, there are restrictions on foreigners buying real estate, particularly on property located close to the Chilean border.
+Expats should note that the finer details can differ between provinces.
+In Patagonia, for example, there are restrictions on foreigners buying real estate.
+This applies particularly to property located close to the Chilean border.

-It is not necessary in most areas to have a residence visa in order to purchase land or property; however, expats wishing to move permanently to Argentina with household effects will need to pay a Customs Bond and a yearly ‘guarantee’ on the goods until they have a permanent residence visa.
+In most areas, a residence visa is unnecessary to purchase land or property.
+That said, expats wishing to move permanently to Argentina with household effects must pay a Customs Bond and a yearly ‘guarantee’ on the goods until they have a permanent residence visa.